 Pest populations’ adaptability to changing climate conditions poses formidable challenges to traditional pest management strategies.
 The resilience of pests enables them to adapt to shifts in temperature and precipitation, leading to increased infestations and damage to crops.

-This adaptation allows pests to thrive in new environments and exploit resources more efficiently, resulting in more severe and prolonged infestations.
-Traditional pest management methods are often insufficient in addressing these resilient pest populations effectively.
+This adaptation allows them to thrive in new environments and exploit resources more efficiently, resulting in more severe and prolonged infestations.
+Traditional pest management methods are often insufficient in addressing these resilient populations effectively.

-To combat this, innovative pest management strategies that take into account the dynamic nature of pest populations under changing climatic conditions are vital.
-These strategies must be adaptive and flexible to counteract the challenges posed by the resilience of pests in the face of climate change.
+To address this, innovative management strategies that account for the dynamic nature of pest populations under changing climatic conditions are vital.
+These strategies must be adaptive and flexible to counter the challenges posed by pests’ resilience to climate change.

 Climate-Driven Changes in Pest Behavior